Social Distancing Protocols

 - Waiver of Future Service (PDF) Opens a New Window.

-- VS-4 form - available in the Clerk's Office at the Civil counter or at the local Department of Health.
+- VS-4 form - available in the Clerk’s Office at the Civil counter or at the local Health Department.
 Opens a New Window.

 Loudoun Circuit Court is not a forms court.
 The initial Divorce Complaint must be drafted.